exercism/website-copy/tracks/python/exercises/grade-school/mentoring.md

 Since this exercise naturally allows you to keep your database in the appropriate sort order from moment zero, they may be worth looking into.

+#### Beware of giving back direct access to mutable objects

+In the dictionary-style solutions quite a few students will reflexively add a `return` statement at the bottom of **School.add_student** that returns either the database or the grade the student was inserted in.
+If those are mutable structures then the student has inadvertently given the caller the ability to directly mutate the data.

+Another approach to trying to solve the mutability issue is to use the `@property` decorator to make a "read-only" getter that itself returns the underlying data: this stops the caller from _assigning_ to that name, it stops no one from mutating the object that name refers to.

 ### Common Suggestions

 This is a good place to introduce a number of ideas: